-- file_path (pathlib.Path) -- The path to analyze. - path (LEGACY_PATH) -- The path to collect (deprecated). - parent (Collector) -- pytest_pycollect_makemodule (module_path, path, parent)
+- file_path (pathlib.Path) The path to analyze. - path (LEGACY_PATH) The path to collect (deprecated). - parent (Collector) - pytest_pycollect_makemodule (module_path, path, parent)

-返回类型 Optional[Collector]
+Return type Optional[Collector]

-在 7.0.0 版更改: The file_path parameter was added as a pathlib.Path equivalent of the path parameter.
+Changed in version 7.0.0: The file_path parameter was added as a pathlib.Path equivalent of the path parameter.
 The path parameter has been deprecated.